 Numerous people in these corporations, from scientists to upper management, were aware of this knowledge.
 There were even internal documents showing this knowledge.
 This was and is a problem that not only has threatened the earth’s biosphere and global population but has also been a national threat to powerful countries like the US.
 Yet a successful campaign of lies, obfuscation, and disinformation (involving not just PR but also powerful political lobbyist organizations, think tanks, and front groups) lasted for decades apparently without any of the conspirators coming forward to speak out about the conspiracy or, if they did, it never received much MSM news coverage.

 According to some, conspiracies like this are highly implausible.
-Yet these implausible conspiracies have been proven true.
+Yet these particular implausible conspiracies have been proven true.
 Conspiracy theorists jumped on the Tonkin story early on as they noticed the unexplained discrepancies.
 And for a long time many have written about the tactics of oil/gas corporations.
 But until documents are released or discovered conspiracy theories can be almost impossible to prove as conspiracy facts.
 The problem is that documents usually only come out after massive private investigation has already indicated conspiracy and long after any involved could be held accountable.
+Overwhelming proof can take a generation or generations to accumulate.
 Even so, most of what governments and corporations do in secret is never disclosed by those responsible, as the wealthy and powerful have little incentive do so.
+The government alone has mountains of top secret documents, only a fraction of which have ever been made public by way of leaks or freedom of information requests.

-Conspiracies sometimes are open secrets.
-Governments and corporations do all kinds of things that are proven, but it isn’t unusual for the corporate media to not report much on it.
+Yet conspiracies sometimes are open secrets.
+Governments and corporations do all kinds of things that are proven or strongly suspected, but it isn’t unusual for the corporate media to not report much on it or sometimes even to smear those who do speak out.
 There is even a history of paid agents in US media promoting official propaganda/spin (e.g., Operation Mockingbird), and we have no rational reason to assume that such illegal operations don’t still happen (similarly, even though FBI COINTELPRO and CIA Operation CHAOS was declared illegal, the tactics used have been brought back with the War on Terror).
-In the alternative media, known conspiracies are more well reported.
+Sure, in the alternative media, known conspiracies are more well reported.
 And in other countries, actions and manipulations by powerful foreign interests are often well understood.

 Conspiracies proliferate, at times remaining hidden in plain sight, because of the public’s apathy and indifference—if one was feeling uncharitable, it could be described as willful ignorance; not knowing and not wanting to know.
 People fear acknowledging conspiracies exist more than they fear conspiracies themselves.
 I find that strange.
 But I sort of understand the fear.
 Most people would rather not think that such things go on in the world.
 To admit to any of this is to no longer be able to deny how bad it is.
 It’s the same reason it’s taken so long for so many to take climate change seriously.
 It’s depressing.
 Yet, by doing nothing, we allow it all to get worse.